 Throughout his work in civic life he was constantly questioning the assumptions of many policy makers, particularly their understanding of the relationship between public policy and economic development.
 His involvement with NorDubCo was marked by an insatiable curiosity about economics, politics and civic involvement.
 He attended and contributed to many seminars and conferences and always knew how to ask a tough question in a remarkably polite way.
 He was proud that the region now had its own university and enjoyed that it hosted the annual seminar series.
 To Martin, opening its doors and serving the region in this way was what a university is all about.
 It is our hope that his spirit of earnest inquiry will infuse our ongoing work.

-The 2018 Martin McEvoy Annual Conference ‘Good Policy/Bad Policy – Public Policy Implementation in Ireland’ will be announced in January 2018.
+The 2018 Martin McEvoy Annual Conference ‘Good Policy/Bad Policy – Public Policy Implementation in Ireland’ is taking place in DCU’s All Hallows Campus on Friday 15th June 2018.

 The 2016 Martin McEvoy Annual Conference ‘New Politics and Policy in the City – Mayoral Governance of the Dublin City Region’ examined potential models of mayoral governance and the implications of each for the region and its stakeholders.
 The seminar was held on Wednesday 14th September 2016 in Purcell House in the All Hallows Campus of Dublin City University.

 The seminar’s keynote address was delivered by Professor Colin Copus, Professor of Local Politics at De Montfort University, and included presentations from Professor Colin Knox (Ulster University), Dr. Eoin O’Malley (Dublin City University), Orla O’Donnell (Institute of Public Administration), Dr. Aodh Quinlivan (University College Cork), Dr. Pauline Cullen (Maynooth University) and Dr. Mark Callanan (Institute of Public Administration).